Racecar goat at Farm Sanctuary

 Not a Humane Choice, But Still Growing

 Over 675,000 goats were slaughtered for meat in 2019 in the U.S.—nearly 20% more than three years earlier.
-U.S. figures are dwarfed by the rest of the world’s appetite for goat—at least 7 nations slaughter 10 million goats or more each year, with over 100 million killed in China.
+U.S. figures are dwarfed by the rest of the world’s appetite for goat meat—at least seven nations slaughter 10 million goats or more each year, with over 100 million killed in China.
 Routinely in the U.S. at least 300,000 goats are kept for dairy production, a figure that has steadily grown along with consumer wariness of milk from factory-farmed cows.

 Male Ibex on a cliff showing side profile and full large horns and beard against blue sky.